a-tham/seven_four/README.md

+### This past capstone project is no longer updated and is defunct.

 ### Seven/Four: Music Genre Prediction and Audio Sample Recommendation

 Note: It was fun whilst it lasted, but development on this project has been stopped and the website is no longer available!